tleers/llm-api-starterkit/README.md

 pip install -r requirements.txt
 ```

-Ideally, we use dependency management with `poetry` for a smoother experience (see https://github.com/tleers/servelm).
-We ignore this additional complexity for now.
+Ideally, we use dependency management with `poetry` for a smoother experience (see https://github.com/tleers/minimal-serverless-llm-deployment for an example).
+We ignore this additional complexity for now in this example.

 ## 2. LLM model preparation